Board of Directors

 President and CEO, Vital Voices Global Partnership

 Previously, Alyse served as deputy director of the Vital Voices Global Democracy Initiative at the U.S. Department of State.
 Her position aided former First Lady Hillary Clinton and Secretary of State Madeleine Albright’s commitment to promote the advancement of women as a U.S. foreign policy objective.
 Alyse helped design and implement Vital Voices initiatives throughout the world.
 From July 1996 to July 2000, Alyse worked with the President’s Interagency Council on Women at the White House and U.S. Department of State.
 She attended the UN Fourth World Conference on Women in Beijing, China, in 1995.
-She serves on Secretary Clinton's Advisory Committee on Strategic Dialogue with Civil Society and is a Board member of Running Start.
+Alyse is a Member in the Council on Foreign Relations.
+She serves on Secretary Clinton's Advisory Committee on Strategic Dialogue with Civil Society and is a Board member of Running Start and RAD-AID International.

 Alyse is the author of the best-selling book "Vital Voices: The Power of Women Leading Change Around the World," which shares the stories of remarkable, world-changing women, as well as the story of how Vital Voices was founded, crossing lines that typically divide.

-Beth A. Brooke is Global Vice Chair, Public Policy at Ernst & Young and is a member of the firm’s Global Executive Group Board.
-Beth has public policy responsibility for the firm’s operations in 140 countries and relations with regulators, policymakers, and capital market stakeholders.
 During the Clinton Administration, she worked for two years in the U.S. Department of the Treasury, where she was responsible for all tax policy matters related to insurance and managed care.
 She played important roles in the healthcare reform and Superfund reform efforts.
-Beth was named four years in a row by Forbes Magazine as one of the “World’s 100 Most Powerful Women” and was named 2009 Woman of the Year by Concern Worldwide.
+She has been named six times to the list of Forbes "World's 100 Most Powerful Women", and was named 2009 Woman of the Year by Concern Worldwide.

 Beth is passionate about using her leadership platform to make a difference in the world.
 She is a devoted advocate for the advancement of women around the world.
 Beth served on the US Delegation to the 53rd and 54th United Nations Commission on the Status of Women.